top of page

 INTRODUCTION

 This week's CST activities session focused on 'The Far East' - China, Japan and other countries in that region.
-The reason being 'Chinese New Year' will be celebrated on 22nd January 2023.
+The reason being 'Chinese New Year' will be celebrated on 29th January this year.

 We started the discussion by asking ...